 You’ll arrive at our lovely cooking venue (complete with charming herb garden) close to sunset.
-Your guide will show you some local herbs and you’ll get to collect a few to use in this evening’s dishes.
+Your chef will show you some local herbs and you’ll get to collect a few to use in this evening’s dishes.
 Then scrub up and get ready to cook!

 Exclusions: Additional beverages (available for purchase); tips and gratuities for the guide and drivers

 Dress standard: Please dress respectfully for visiting a local community.
 Trousers, skirts, or knee-length shorts and a shirt that covers your shoulders are appropriate.
 Comfortable shoes or sandals suitable for walking are also recommended.